6502-retro/6502-retro-os/docs/6502-RETRO-SFM-UG.md

 A Files can be up to 128kb in size and consume one of 256 available slots within a drive.

 You can use the included `COPY.COM` utility to copy files between drives.
-There is no rename functionality.
-A rename is acheived by first copying a file to a new name or optionally new drive.
-Then erasing the original.

 When working with filenames the `*` and `?` wildcard is also supported.
 For example, to run basic you could run: